asuh/frontend-setup/readme.md

 You should get `Rails 4.2.0` or higher.

+## Sass

+Install your preprocessor of choice, but I highly recommend using Sass.
+They all do the same thing but Sass has the most momentum behind it right now.

+    $ sudo gem install sass

 ## Homebrew Cask

 Homebrew Cask extends Homebrew to let you install OS X applications and large binaries alike.
 Use it to install browsers and editors!